jigyasa1216/jigyasa1216/README.md

 - 🎓 I’m a pre-final year student pursuing **Mechanical and Automation Engineering** from Indira Gandhi Delhi Technical University for Women.

-- 📚 Follow me on Leetcode: https://leetcode.com/jigyasa1216/
+- 📚 Headover to my Leetcode: https://leetcode.com/jigyasa1216/

 - 💻 Contact me for teaming up for a hackathon!